bloobirds-it/action-youtrack-sync/README.md

 Action for syncing with YouTrack boards.
 It works by doing the following:

+1. Create your desired ticket.

-1. Write your tickets on the pull request description.
+2. Write your tickets on the pull request description.

-2. See them turn into links towards the linked YouTrack.
+3. See them turn into links towards the linked YouTrack.

-3. A comment with the status changed and the synced tickets will be written.
+4. A comment with the status changed and the synced tickets will be written.

-4. Your pull request will be labeled with the specified fields of the ticket. (priority, type, project...)
+5. Your pull request will be labeled with the specified fields of the ticket. (priority, type, project...)

 ## Usage